Proposals are due by midnight, Friday, October 20, 2017

-Applications should be authored by two scholars, both of whom should be either PhD Candidates or recent PhDs.
-The proposal should include a list of 5 thematically related undergraduate courses (one per quarter for each instructor; one of these should be a co-taught course, preferably taught in winter quarter).
-Proposed courses may be new or courses that have been previously taught in CHID.
-The proposal should also include a plan for the year that incorporates these courses into a larger framework of quarterly teaching- and research-oriented events, such as public talks, student presentations, pedagogy workshops, etc. It should also identify other faculty, courses, or programs across campus that could potentially link to the cluster theme.
+The CLIP Fellows Program supports two PhD Candidate or recent PhD instructors, whose work complements and resonates with each other in compelling ways, for a one-year research and teaching cluster.
+Co-authored by both applicants, the proposal should include a list of five thematically related undergraduate courses, either new or previously taught in CHID: four individually instructed courses (two courses per instructor) across two quarters, with one co-taught course offered in winter or spring.
+The proposal should also include a plan for the year that incorporates these courses into a larger framework of quarterly teaching- and research-oriented events, such as public talks, student presentations, pedagogy workshops, etc. It should also identify other UW faculty, courses, or programs that could potentially link to the cluster theme.

-Each member of the proposed two-person teaching cluster will receive three quarters of teaching (three courses across the 2017-2018 academic year) funded at 50% and up to an additional $2,000 in research funds.
-Salaries for graduate students will be determined by the appropriate Graduate Student Service Appointment rate (as determined by the UW/UAW contract).
+Each CLIP Fellow will be funded at 50% FTE for the academic year to teach one course per quarter and will receive up to $1,500 in research funds.
+Graduate students will be paid at the Predoctoral Instructor level, as determined by the UAW/UW Academic Student Employee contract.
 Part-time faculty will be paid at a rate determined by CHID.
 Up to $500 of additional funding will be provided to support one related event, such as a workshop or a public lecture.
 Events must be open to the larger CHID community, including undergraduates.

 - A brief statement detailing the cluster’s theme.

-- A list of the five proposed courses, including a brief description of each course and how they would be distributed over the year.
-One of these courses should be co-taught (preferably in winter 2018).
+- Titles and brief descriptions of the five proposed courses, who will teach each course, and how the courses will be distributed over the year (one of the courses should be co-taught in Winter or Spring 2019).

-- Brief (maximum 250 words) biographies of each applicant.
+- Brief (250 word) biographies of each applicant.